COS301-SE-2026/Tyto-PhishShield/docs/SRS/Software-Architecture-Specification.md

 - .

 #### NFR 7 Quality attribute: Maintainability
-1. The system shall make use of the microservices architecture to increase the maintainability of each subsystem.
-2. The complete application stack shall be fully containerized using Docker and orchestrated through Docker Compose for deployment handoff.
-3. All backend endpoints shall be documented using OpenAPI 3.0 documentation standards.
-4. The CI/CD pipeline shall automatically execute unit and integration tests on every push to the main development branches through GitHub Actions.
+1. The CI/CD pipeline shall automatically execute unit and integration tests on every push to the main development branches through GitHub Actions.
-5. The system shall achieve a minimum automated backend test coverage of 80%.The system shall achieve a minimum automated backend test coverage of 80%.
+2. The system shall achieve a minimum automated backend test coverage of 80%.The system shall achieve a minimum automated backend test coverage of 80%.

 **NRF Test:**
 - CI/CD pipeline tests pass.